khoanguyen123/gacd/README.md

-# gacd
+## Getting and Cleaning Data in R

-Getting and Cleaning Data in R
+A single script called "run_analysis.R" is created